Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Introduction

 \section{Introduction}

-Autonomous high-throughput computational analysis of atomic structures has the potential to speed up the discovery of novel materials and chemical reactions dramatically with applications in a wide range of research areas like biotechnology and conversion and storage of renewable energy.
-This process can be enabled and accelerated by data-driven methods based on machine learning that are less computationally demanding than traditional quantum mechanical methods such as density functional theory (DFT)~\cite{dral2020}.
+Autonomous high-throughput computational analysis of atomic structures has the potential to speed up the discovery of novel materials and chemical reactions dramatically with applications in a wide range of research areas including biotechnology and conversion and storage of renewable energy.
+This process can be enabled and accelerated by data-driven methods based on machine learning that are generally less computationally demanding than traditional quantum mechanical methods such as density functional theory (DFT)~\cite{dral2020, lilienfeld2020}.
+In this context, reliable uncertainty estimates are important to assess confidence in predictions and thereby enable decision making and automation~\cite{peterson2017, tran2020}.
 In recent years, graph-based models such as message passing neural networks (MPNNs), that operate on atomic structures represented as graphs, have shown impressive capabilities at predicting properties of molecules and materials with high accuracy~\cite{messagepassing}.
-However, deep neural networks are known to produce overconfident predictions~\cite{guo2017}, especially outside the training data distribution, which can lead to sub-optimal or incorrect results.
-Because chemical space is too vast to represent in any training dataset~\cite{gomez-bombarelli, polishchuk2013}, in an autonomous high-throughput setting it is crucial to detect and handle predictive uncertainty, for example by falling back to more accurate but computationally demanding methods like DFT~\cite{fornari2020}.
-Consequently, predictive algorithms that express probabilistic uncertainty about predictions can help identify problematic instances and thereby enable the design of new robust workflows~\cite{bolle2020} and applications in computational materials research.
+However, deep neural networks are known to produce badly calibrated uncertainty estimates on regression tasks~\cite{kuleshov2018, song2019, levi2020, kahle2021}, especially outside the training data distribution, which can lead to sub-optimal or incorrect results.
+Because chemical space is too vast to represent in any training dataset~\cite{gomez-bombarelli, polishchuk2013}, it is crucial to quantify and handle predictive uncertainty carefully in this setting, for example by falling back to more accurate but computationally demanding methods like DFT when uncertainty is high~\cite{fornari2020}.
+Consequently, predictive algorithms that express reliable probabilistic uncertainty estimates can help identify problematic instances and enable the design of new robust workflows and applications in computational materials science, such as active learning and autonomous high throughput screening~\cite{bolle2020, eyke2020, hie2020, soleimany2021}.